-Our practice works together to build life-long relationships between our staff and our patients by consistently providing families with compassion, excellence, and value.
+Our practice works together to build life-long relationships between our staff and our patients by consistently treating families with compassion and maintaining excellence in clinical care.
 To fulfill this mission, we are committed to:

 - Listening to our young patients and their families whom we are privileged to serve.